 Distance Learning Plan

-Minnesota Governor Tim Walz has announced school buildings will remain closed from March 30 through May 4, to slow the spread of COVID-19.
-During this time, New Heights will be delivering instruction through distance-learning.
-Students must login or have some form of contact with their teacher(s) each day, as that will be the current method for tracking daily attendance.
-In rare instances, students may receive learning packets to complete during this time.
+Minnesota Governor Tim Walz has announced school buildings will remain closed from March 30 through the end of this school year as a result of the world-wide impact of COVID-19.
+During this time, New Heights will be delivering instruction through distance-learning; simply meaning that students will continue to receive instruction and materials largely through Google Classroom.
+Students must login or have some form of contact with their teacher(s) each day, as that will be the continued method for tracking daily attendance.
+In rare instances, students may receive learning packets to complete during this time, but will need to communicate this need to the school so and arrange for pick-up or delivery if necessary.
 These students/parents must also make daily contact with teacher(s) via email or phone to record attendance.
 Students/Families not in contact with the school will be recorded as “absent” for that school day and the school will follow its attendance policy for extensive absence.
-For more information on expectations during this time, please see the Distance Learning Plan for elementary and secondary students below:
+For more information on expectations during this time, please see the Distance-Learning Plan for elementary and secondary students below:

 Our website also has a comprehensive collection of the correspondence sent out to families since the advent of the Covid 19 issue.